pjrigali/Call-Of-Duty-Cold-War-Zombies/zombie/Call-Of-Duty-Cold-War-Zombies/docs/classes.rst

 *******

 .. meta::
-   :description: This chapter describes how to edit, update, and build the Pyramid documentation.
+   :description: This chapter describes various classes for Analyzing and Visualizing stats.
-   :keywords: Pyramid, Style Guide
+   :keywords: Call of Duty, Python, Data Science, zombies

 This chapter documents the classes used.